 The woodland is located on predominantly steep sloping loamy clay soils, with a mature canopy to the east comprising veteran oak, ash and birch.
-To the south there are tall stems of Douglas fir which is one of the world’s finest coniferous timbers used for interior and exterior joinery.
+To the south there are tall stems of Norway spruce and Douglas fir, which is one of the world’s finest coniferous timbers used for interior and exterior joinery.
 Larch, Scots pine, further Douglas fir, occasional western hemlock and mixed broadleaves are found to the north and north-west.
 Fringing the western boundary are majestic beech with sea views beyond.

 Within the shrub layer beneath, there are patches of hazel coppice, younger birch, holly, mountain ash and hawthorn.
 Across the ground layer are areas of primrose, foxglove, bluebells, lush bracken and fern, creating a lovely woodland scene during spring.